tahia/SNP_calling_GATK/README.md

 FH.5.06 1       BHOSC   10980.5.187926.ATAGCGG-ACCGCTA
 FH.7.06 1       YPGT    8577.7.104714.ACGATA

-Step 00: Create Path
+**Step 00: Create Path

-I expect the output directory is the top directory that already exists & which already have a directory "raw" where all the raw sequense files will be.
+I expect the output directory is the top directory that already exists & which already have a directory "RAW_DATA" where all the raw sequense files will be.
 Othe directories will be created here.
 So remove anything from there except that "RAW_DATA" folder.Make sure that the files are decompressed.
 The Structure is like this:

  outDir -
  	     -- RAW_DATA